 Echo Reads is a Free Theater Experience.
 Directors lightly rehearse readings of plays with professional actors who carry their scripts as they perform for the audience.
-After the show, the audience is invited to stay and discuss the play with the Actors, Director, and Echo Creatives in a casual, welcoming setting.
-Venues all over Dallas!
+After the Zoom reading, the audience is invited to stay and discuss the play with the Actors, Director, and Echo Creatives in a casual conversation online.

 Twelve staged readings of Six plays written by multi-cultural women.

 Each play is presented live, two times on Zoom.

 No Reservations.
 Free Admission.
 Donations happily accepted.